What Exactly Is Pneumonia?

 Pneumonia, both viral and bacterial, is infectious.
 This implies that they can be passed from person to person by inhalation of airborne droplets from a sneeze or cough.

-These kinds of pneumonia can also be contracted by touching surfaces or items contaminated with pneumonia-causing bacteria or viruses.
-Rachel read up on pneumonia signs and symptoms.
+This pneumonia can also be contracted by touching surfaces or items contaminated with pneumonia-causing bacteria or viruses.
 Fungal pneumonia can be acquired from the environment.
 It does not transmit from one individual to the next.
-There are plenty of symptoms of pneumonia.

 Walking Pneumonia Symptoms